Servers | Wharerā

 Then, decide how you will help the children to understand the meaning of the Gospel.
 Think of some 'I wonder...' questions to focus the children's reflection.
 Decide what music you will use to greet and respond to the Word of God.
-You may also wish to plan a simple activity using ideas that come from imagery used in the Gospel.
+You may also wish to plan some simple involvement for the children using ideas that come from imagery used in the Gospel.
 Avoid colouring-activities.
 If your parish provides worksheets for the children distribute these at the end so that the children can take them home.
 Doing this activity at home will reinforce the message of the Gospel that has been reflected on during Mass.

 Finally, set up the prayer space beforehand with cloths and candles and any symbols you will use to illustrate the Gospel story.